 Sign up to gain access to thousands of marketing resources!
 Don’t worry … It’s FREE!

-Here are just a few highlights from my conversation with Bob:
+Here are just a few highlights from our conversation:

-Bob and I talked about much more, including the role of storytelling in brand engagement, how to get your salespeople on board with your brand activation strategy, and how to effectively communicate organizational change, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
+Mika and I talked about much more, including how to undertake an audit of existing technology in use at your organization and how to use machine-learning to personalize your customer communications, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!

 Music credit: Noam Weinstein.

 This marketing podcast was created and published by MarketingProfs.

 Kerry O’Shea Gorgone is director of product strategy, training, at MarketingProfs.
 She’s also a speaker, writer, attorney, and educator.
 She hosts and produces the weekly Marketing Smarts podcast.
 To contact Kerry about being a guest on Marketing Smarts, send her an email.
 You can also find her on Twitter (@KerryGorgone) and her personal blog.